Screening Tool for Knowledge Creation Projects

 • Instructions for proceeding with an ethics application, should one be required.

-Note that until the pilot has concluded, the exemption letter should be considered as guidance only (it will be marked as a DRAFT).
+At this time, the tool is only available for academic applications.
+(For information about the clinical tool, please contact elizabeth.bennett@islandhealth.ca).
+Until the pilot has concluded, the exemption letter should be considered as guidance only (it will be marked as a DRAFT).
 If you need an official letter, please contact the UBC-BREB office.

 Open the Self-Guided Ethics Screening Tool